kelanyll/blog/content/posts/odds-probability.md

 - Our expected wagers (or the amount of money we receive) will always be the sum of the wagers.
 - If the outcome does occur we expect to payout our odds multiplied by the sum of the wagers we receive and this will occur with probability $P(O)$.

-Lets say that we're a bookmaker offering odds on Liverpool beating Man City and we believe that this has a 20% likelihood of occurring so $P(O) = 0.2$.
+Lets say that we're offering odds on Liverpool beating Man City and we believe that this has a 20% likelihood of occurring so $P(O) = 0.2$.
 As an experiment, we want to compute the odds that will have us break even on average:
 $$
 \begin{aligned}
 0 &= W - 0.2 \cdot W \cdot d \\\\\\